 Figure 9-aa1 shows an example of a frame exchange when the GCR Block-Ack retransmission policy is used.
 The AP sends several A-MSDUs using the GCR Block Ack retransmission policy.
 The AP then sends a BlockAckRequest frame to group member 1 of the GCR group, waits for the BlockAck frame and then sends a BlockAckRequest to group member 2.
 After receiving the BlockAck frame from GCR group member 2, the AP determines if any A-MSDUs need to be retransmitted and sends additional A-MSDUs (some of which might be retransmissions of previous A-MSDUs) using the GCR Block Ack retransmission policy .

-BlockAckReq and BlockAck frames might be lost or incorrectly received by the intended recipients.
-If the A-MSDUs requested for acknowledgement in the BlockAckReq have reached their lifetime limit, the process may be restarted by the originator transmitting an updated BlockAckReq with a new Block Ack Starting Sequence Control field.
+(#3081)

 After completing the BlockAckReq and BlockAck frame exchanges, the originator determines from the information provided in the BlockAck bitmap and from the missing BlockAcks which, if any, A-MSDUs need to be retransmitted.